 - Multiple Endings: Nine endings in total, which stem from the combination of these three variables:

-- Fate of Francine: [ either you let her turn herself in for shooting Angela or keep quiet about her involvement and leave.
+- Fate of Francine: either you let her turn herself in for shooting Angela or keep quiet about her involvement and leave.
 There's a third option where you will marry her and live in peace.
 And a fourth one where you shot her!

 - Whether you get Red Randall Hannah arrested for his crimes.